oliver-thiel/MplusT/README.md

 # MplusT
 MplusT is an app for researchers who use Mplus by Muthén and Muthén for data analysis.
-Mplus is great for many cases, but it does not calculate reliabilties and t-test.
-This Python app adds these features.
+Mplus is great for many cases, but it does not calculate reliabilities and t-tests.
+This app adds these features.

 ## Purpose and features
 The app will be used in addition to Mplus.
 For more information about Mplus, see https://www.statmodel.com/index.shtml